 - You must be eligible to receive a COVID vaccination or COVID booster.
 Please check eligibility criteria if you are uncertain.

 - If receiving the Pfizer or Moderna booster vaccine you must have received two prior doses of the Pfizer or Moderna vaccine at least six months ago.

 - You must bring your valid driver’s license/photo identification and insurance card(s).

 - Bring your current vaccination card so we can verify your vaccine dates and also update your card with your booster information.
 If you do not have your vaccination card your vaccine information is available through the free iOS/Android app, DOCKET, provided by the New Jersey Department of Health, and available for download in the Apple Store or Google Play Store.
 If your COVID-19 vaccination card is not available, you can show your vaccine information through this app on your mobile device to our registrars to verify your information.
-Your Pfizer booster vaccine information will later appear in this app for your convenience.
+Your Pfizer or Moderna booster vaccine information will later appear in this app for your convenience.

 - You must wait 15 minutes after your vaccination before leaving or 30 minutes if you have a history of severe allergic reactions.

-- There is not a required wait period between receiving your flu vaccination and the PFIZER You can receive them on the same day if so desired however, flu vaccinations will not be offered at these clinics.
+- There is not a required wait period between receiving your flu vaccination and the PFIZER OR MODERNA vaccine.
+You can receive them on the same day if so desired however, flu vaccinations will not be offered at these clinics.
 This is a change from the 2020 CDC guidance.